SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-02-data-warehouse.md

 - Enhanced the data model for the default dataset in the data warehouse.
 - Used the enhanced dataset as the source for building a report.

 ### You have successfully completed the exercise.
-Click on Next >> to proceed with next exercise.
+Click on Next >> to proceed with the next exercise.